-You will gain insights from practitioners working in NGOs outside of the U.S. in a two-week immersion experience.
-Travel to Rwanda or Thailand with faculty-guides.
-You will analyze historical and contemporary theories, evaluate socio-cultural contexts and socio-economic perspectives, and grow in their faith and understanding of God’s heart and love for humanity.
+In this class, you will gain insights from practitioners working in NGOs outside of the U.S. in our 10-day immersion experiences.
+Previous global immersion classes have taken students to Costa Rica, Israel, Rwanda, and Thailand with faculty guides.
+On these trips, you will analyze historical and contemporary theories, evaluate socio-cultural contexts and socio-economic perspectives, and grow in your faith and understanding of God’s heart and love for humanity.

 The courses listed below are some of our featured core classes that will be a part of your educational journey here at MU.
 Take a look at each course for a small preview.